 The All Wales Postal Testing Evaluation was commissioned by Public Health Wales and undertaken by Adam Williams from Cardiff University.

 The report evaluates the Postal Testing Service (Frisky Wales) developed in response to clinic closures due to the COVID-19 pandemic.
-It identifies the number of tests taken and cases of STIs identified, how these results compare to the previous years’ figures and examines feedback provided by the public, along with providing suggestions for improvement of the service.
 You can read the full report here.

 In November 2020 we published the results of our Getting to Zero Survey.
 You can read the full report here.

-This report examines three key questions that are necessary to consider as part of any Fast Track City initiative in Cardiff and Vale.
-These include: how many people access care for their HIV; the issues of late diagnosis of HIV infection in this region; and what we know about HIV-related stigma in Wales.
+This report examines three key questions: how many people access care for their HIV; the issues of late diagnosis of HIV infection in this region; and what we know about HIV-related stigma in Wales.

 Download the Fast Track Cardiff Research Strategy 2021-25 here (PDF).